 Full-time study will be organised as follows*:

-Students may complete all of these modules in Paris at ULIP, with short visits to London, or may choose to spend semester 2 in London and complete some modules in London at QMUL’s on Mile End Campus.
+Students may complete all of these modules in Paris at ULIP, with short visits to London, or may choose to spend semester 2 in London and complete some modules in London at Queen Mary’s on Mile End Campus.

 Teaching will take place in Paris at the University of London Institute in Paris.
 Students must complete the following two compulsory modules:

-Teaching can either take place in Paris at ULIP, or in London at QMUL:
+Teaching can either take place in Paris at ULIP, or in London at Queen Mary:

-Paris at ULIP: Students will have to take the compulsory module – Research design and methods (15 credits) - and choose two out of the following optional modules:
+Paris at ULIP: Students will have to take the compulsory module – Research design and methods (15 credits) - and choose two optional modules:

 Exiles and Outsiders: Parisian Avant-Gardes (30 credits)